stone-bits/WebAppWithEmbededStatic/README.md

+# WebAppWithEmbededStatic
-# Example .NET web app packaged as a single executable with embeded static (Angular)
+Example .NET web app packaged as a single executable with embeded static (Angular)